RongjiangWang/QSSP_2024/README.md

 Highlights:

-(1) all-in-one code for body waves, surface waves, free oscillations, tsunami for uniform ocean, infrasound waves for a standard atmosphere and static deformation
+(1) all-in-one code for body waves, surface waves, free oscillations, tsunami for uniform ocean, infrasound/accoustic-gravity/Lamb waves for a standard atmosphere, and static solid-earth deformation as well

 (2) generating Green’s function database or simulating complete seismograms for any given kinematic source model